mobibob/mobibob/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Hi, I’m @mobibob-ctsh.
-This is my Corporate persona for access to private projects among work colleagues.
+I’m @mobibob.
+This is my non-work persona for creating and exploring project repositories.

 👀 I’m interested in ... trends in mobile/digital that impact individuals one the web and on their personal, private mobile devices.